-Papua New Guinea
+Papua New Guinea - $2,530

-As of 2014, the GDP of Papua New Guinea was estimated at $16.9 billion.
-The country's nominal per capita stood at $2,517 while its PPP stood at $3,542.
+As of most recent IMF estimates, the average per capita income in Papua New Guinea sits at $2,530.
 The economy is divided between the formal sector and the informal sector.
 The country relies on the export of natural resources while its population mainly engages in subsistence farming and fishing, and other small-scale economic activities.
 In the recent past, the government has been involved in activities aimed at regulating the private industry including increasing the cost of running private businesses.